1996–97 Houston Rockets season: Regular season

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Olajuwon, Barkley and Drexler were all selected for the 1997 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach Rudy Tomjanovich was selected to coach the Western Conference.
 However, Barkley and Drexler did not participate due to injuries; it was also the final All-Star selections for Olajuwon, Barkley and Drexler.
 Meanwhile, Maloney was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
-Olajuwon also finished in seventh place in Most Valuable Player voting, while Elie finished tied in sixth place in Defensive Player of the Year voting.
+Olajuwon also finished in seventh place in Most Valuable Player voting, while Barkley finished in 16th place, and Elie finished tied in sixth place in Defensive Player of the Year voting.

-In the Western Conference First Round of the 1997 NBA playoffs, the Rockets swept the Minnesota Timberwolves in three straight games.
-In the Western Conference Semi-finals, they jumped out to a 3–1 series lead over the Seattle SuperSonics.
-However, the SuperSonics would win the next two games to even the series at three games a piece.
-The Rockets would win Game 7 and advanced to the Western Conference Finals, where they faced regular season MVP Karl Malone, John Stockton and the Utah Jazz.

-The Jazz won the first two games at home, but the Rockets would even the series at two games a piece as Johnson hit a three-point buzzer beater to win Game 4, 95–92 at home.
-However, the Rockets would lose to the Jazz in six games, with Stockton scoring the series-winning three-point buzzer beater over Barkley.
-The Jazz lost in the 1997 NBA Finals to the defending NBA champion Chicago Bulls in six games.
+The Rockets finished 19th in the NBA in home-game attendance, with an attendance of 667,685 at The Summit during the regular season.